Designing the Work Zones in Your New Timber Framed Home

 Kitchen Counter Space

 Your strategy for counter space and cabinetry goes hand in hand.
-If there is a baker in the family, you may need more than 20 lineal feet of countertop and cabinetry with counter space being a minimum of 24 inches deep.
-In smaller kitchens, you may only need 10 to 12 lineal feet of counter tops and cabinetry, ditto the minimum 24 inches deep.
+If there is a baker in the family, you may need more than 20 feet of countertop and cabinetry with counter space being a minimum of 24 inches deep.
+In smaller kitchens, you may only need 10 to 12feet of countertops and cabinetry, ditto the minimum 24 inches deep.

 Kitchen Storage Space

-Where to place the pantry?
-Obviously in or just adjacent to the kitchen, but other considerations are needed.
-It should be located near the entrance from the garage, so you can drop off supplies quickly and easily.
+Obviously, you’ll want a pantry that’s close at hand, perhaps adjacent to the kitchen, but other considerations are needed.
+The size will depend on whether you have children and how often you play host.
+The pantry should be located near the entrance from the garage, so you can drop off supplies quickly and easily.
 This will save you steps from having to cross the entire floor plan to drop off groceries.

 While these general guidelines for the number of people in your home are a good starting point for your kitchen strategy, it is also important to consider your lifestyle.
 If you are a couple with three teenagers, you know they eat like famine is coming in on the next train, so your storage needs will be larger.
 If you are empty nesters who like to entertain and host holiday dinners, you may need more storage space to house cookware and china.
 If you’re a family who prefers to dine out or bring in takeout, then you can get by with the bare minimum needed for a good resale value in the far-off future.

 One can pack a lot of activity and storage space into these spaces, whether on their own, or rolled into one room, especially if considering location, workflow, and traffic patterns.
-These working and transition spaces from the outdoors can be a great place for drop zones of briefcases and shoe storage, cellphone and laptop charging stations, and much more.
+These work zones and transition spaces can be a great place for drop zones of coats, briefcases and shoes.
 Add counter space for multiple uses and extra storage space.

 Discover Other Activity Zone Design Strategies

-We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to helping you do it right.
-While it is tempting to jump right into figuring out a floor plan, it is best to spend time on form and function first in relationship to your building site.
+We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to help you do it right.
+While it is tempting to jump right into figuring out a floor plan, it is best to spend time on form and function in relation to your building site first.
 Each area of a home serves a certain function, which will generally dictate eventual form.
-Check out our guides to designing other activity zones, including living, sleeping, bath, storage and parking zones.
+Check out our guides to designing other activity zones, including living, sleeping, bath, storage, and parking zones.

 “We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to helping you do it right.”